 ** The Certificate of Proficiency is open only to full BACP members who have met the criteria for membership: the successful completion of a practitioner training course not yet accredited by the BACP but still including 400 training hours and a minimum 100 hours placement.
 The CoP is an online case study based assessment taken in invigilated test centres.
 Successful completion makes the member eligible for registration.
 To register, the member must sign the Register terms and conditions, which require among other things, professional indemnity insurance, CPD and supervision — all of which are subject to audit.
 Registration must be renewed annually.
 For further information regarding the BACP Register, please follow this link: http://www.bacpregister.org.uk/.

-NB: Although the voluntary register has the word 'accredited' within its logo (the purple part that forms the first half or third of all the above logos) this has nothing to do with being an accredited BACP member.
+Although the voluntary register has the word 'accredited' within its logo (the purple part that forms the first half or third of all the above logos) this has nothing to do with being an accredited BACP member.
 What it means is that the register itself is accredited by the the Professional Standards Authority for Health and Social Care, so please do not let this confuse you!
-The BACP is looking into making it clearer.
+BACP accreditation is now added to this purple logo (and has become, as a result, far harder to identify).